 You can have an ultrasound on different parts of your body, and for many different reasons.
-You might need one to check for problems inside your body or to check the health of your baby if you’re pregnant.
-Ultrasound is also a helpful tool to guide your doctor during procedures.
+You might need one to check for problems inside your body or to check the health of your baby when you’re pregnant.
+An ultrasound is also a helpful tool to guide your doctor during procedures.

-The scan can take anything from five minutes to about half an hour depending on why you’re having it.
+An ultrasound scan can take anything from five minutes to about half an hour depending on why you’re having it.
+The person doing your scan will explain what’s involved.
 You might need to wear a gown.
-The person performing the scan will explain what’s involved.
-If you’re having a scan of your pelvis or urinary system, you may need to have a full bladder.
+If you’re having a scan of your pelvis or bladder, you may need to drink something before so you have a full bladder.

-After an ultrasound, your sonographer will wipe the gel from your skin but if any is left, it won’t stain your clothing.
-You can then usually go home when you feel ready.
+After an ultrasound, your sonographer will wipe the gel off your skin but if any is left, it won’t stain your clothing.
+You can usually go home when you feel ready.

-Your sonographer may talk you through the results during or straight after your scan.
-Or the results may be sent to your doctor who will go through them with you.
+Your sonographer may talk you through the results of the ultrasound during or straight after your scan.
+Or they may arrange for the results to be sent to your doctor who will go through them with you.
+Ask how long it should take to get the results through if they go to your doctor.

 - The Royal College of Radiologists

 - Ultrasound scanning – non-obstetric.
-PatientPlus. www.patient.info/patientplus, reviewed 23 December 2015
+PatientPlus. patient.info/patientplus, last checked 23 December 2015

 - Transvaginal ultrasound.
-The Royal Australian and New Zealand College of Radiologists. www.insideradiology.com.au, published 28 February 2015
+Royal Australian and New Zealand College of Radiologists. www.insideradiology.com, last modified 31 August 2017

 - The Royal College of Radiologists